being0606/PaperReviews/README.md

 # Reviewed Papers Summary

-This document provides an overview of the research papers reviewed, including the review dates, links, and—where available—the original publication venues and years.
-Each entry is briefly explained in English.

-# Reviewed Papers Summary by Field

 This document provides an overview of the research papers reviewed, organized by detailed research fields.
 Each section includes a table with the paper's review date, publication venue, published year, and a link to the presentation.

-# Reviewed Papers Summary by Field

-This document provides an overview of the research papers reviewed, organized by their detailed research fields.

 ---